n4ru/FluiDB/README.md

-# jData
+# FluiDB
-Light-weight async JSON database with low dependency overhead.
+JSON objects as an invisible flat file database with low overhead.